 Also under Family And Relationship LawFamily And Relationship Law Home

-Unfortunately, family violence can be a common element in family law matters.
+Unfortunately, family violence can be an element in family law matters.
 Our lawyers are trauma-informed to assist you with the legal aspects arising out of family violence.

 We have the experience and knowledge to give you the information you need to help you make a move safely and securely.

-Call 000 straight away to access police and emergency services like police or an ambulance or go to your local police station if you are in immediate fear for your safety.
+Call 000 straight away to access police and emergency services or go to your local police station if you are in immediate fear for your safety.

 It is a misconception that family violence is always physical.
 The use of threats and intimidating behaviour that causes fear in a person or isolates, belittles or intimidates a person are all forms of family violence.

-If you are in a relationship involving family violence it can be impossible to know where to turn, or how to leave the relationship safely.
-We have developed a resource to guide you through it and develop a safety plan.
+If you are in a relationship involving family violence it can be difficult to know where to turn, or how to leave the relationship safely.
+We have developed a resource to guide you through it and towards developing a safety plan.